Scottify20/imdb-movie-search/README.md

 - As of March 13, 2024, to protect my TMDB API keys and tokens, I implemented an Express.js proxy server.
 This server acts as a middleman, fetching data from the APIs and relaying it to this web app.

 - By using a proxy, I store the credentials securely as environment variables on the server.
 Unlike the web app, the proxy server doesn't expose these credentials to the client-side (user's browser).
 I then further enhanced security by implementing a CORS-based domain whitelist system.
-This ensures only the web app and my development environment can access the proxy server.
+And I still plan on implementing other securing methods in future updates.

 ## Live Preview